The Chola Dynasty: Rulers, Administrations, Decline

 Chola Dynasty: Founder

 The Chola Dynasty began in the 3rd century BCE with Vijayalaya Chola.
 In the ninth century AD, Vijayalaya Chola established the imperial Chola dynasty.
 He was an Indian feudatory of the Pallava dynasty who first held power over a modest area in what is now Tamil Nadu.
-Vijayalaya Chola progressively grew his empire by capturing neighboring nations.
+Vijayalaya Chola progressively grew his empire by capturing neighbouring nations.

 Aditya I, the son of Vijayalaya Chola, succeeded him as the ruler of the Chola state, which he further extended and strengthened.
 Historians regard the reign of the Chola dynasty as a golden period in the history of Tamil Nadu.